nekman/Sequence/README.md

 ===============

 Util class for collections Inspired by LINQ in C# - http://msdn.microsoft.com/en-us/library/bb341635.aspx

-NOTE: This is just a test/lab version and it may contain bugs.
+#####NOTE

-Did this as a lab project, beacuse I wanted to learn how to implement some "good to have methods" when working with collections.
+I am know there are a bunch of frameworks out there (e.g LabmdaJ - http://code.google.com/p/lambdaj/) But I did this as a lab project, beacuse I wanted to learn how to implement some simple "good to have methods" when working with collections.

-###Examples
+###Usages and examples

 #####Grab items from a collection